lucascavalcante/vanhack-blog-test/readme.md

 # Vanhack Accelerator Program

 This project be part of program to evaluate my skills.
-It is a blog made in Laravel 5.4.
+It is a forum made in Laravel 5.4.

 ## Requirements